AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Introduction

 \item We propose a new multi-view feature-metric refinement formulation specifically for object pose.
 It jointly optimizes a single, consistent world-frame pose ($\bm T_{WO}$) by minimizing the feature discrepancy between on-the-fly rendered object features and observed image features across all views simultaneously.

-\item We evaluate our method following the BOP challenge methodology~\citep{bop23} using four datasets: YCB-V, T-LESS, ITODD-MV, and HouseCat6D.
-We demonstrate substantial improvements in performance measured by average recall and average precision, including on challenging texture-less, reflective, and transparent objects.
-Our approach surpasses single-view estimates by~11\% on average and state-of-the-art published multi-view RGB-based pose estimates by~5\%. \end{itemize}
+\item We evaluate our method following the BOP challenge methodology~\citep{bop23} using six datasets: YCB-V, T-LESS, HouseCat6D, ITODD-MV, IPD, and XYZ-IBD.
+We demonstrate substantial improvements in performance measured by average recall and average precision, including on challenging texture-less, industrial, reflective, and transparent objects.
+Our approach consistently outperforms both single-view and published state-of-the-art multi-view RGB-based pose estimates.
+On industrial datasets, we surpass these baselines by more than 14\%. \end{itemize}